 The final examination will be held at the regularly scheduled time which is not yet known.
 The location for the final examination will be announced later.

 The coverage of the two midterms will cover the material covered only up through one week prior to the exam.
-Hence material covered through Friday February 24 will appear on the first midterm exam, and material covered through March 24 will be on the second exam.
+Hence material covered through Friday February 18 will appear on the first midterm exam, and material covered through March 23 will be on the second exam.
 Tests may include the readings even if those readings are not covered in class.
 The coverage of the Final Exam is the entire course.
-For all exams I will help define what papers and articles to focus on, and share study questions that can be used to prepare.
+For all exams I will help define what papers and articles to focus on, and share study questions or past exams that can be used to prepare.

 Please do not make any plans to leave before then unless you are writing a term paper.